Streaming Joint Speech Recognition and Disfluency Detection: Experimental evaluations

 \subsection{Experimental conditions}

 We conducted ASR and disfluency detection experiments on Switchboard 1 Release 2 (Switchboard) \cite{Godfrey92-SWBD} and the CSJ \cite{maekawa03-CSJ}.
 Switchboard consists of 260 hours of approximately 2,400 English telephone conversations \cite{Godfrey92-SWBD}.
 As a part of the Penn Treebank Release 3 dataset, 1,126 conversations were annotated for disfluencies \cite{Marcus99-TB3}.
 Since the original transcript had some errors, Mississippi State University released corrected transcripts with utterance segmentation, which was necessary for ASR.
 However, disfluency annotation did not exist in the corrected ``Msstate'' version.
 Paired speech and text data with disfluency annotation were required to train joint ASR and disfluency detection models.
 A previous study had labeled Msstate transcripts using a state-of-the-art disfluency detector \cite{Jamshid20-ESRDR}.
 We believed that such labeling was too biased toward the detector.
-We instead aligned disfluency-annotated original transcripts to segmented Msstate transcripts by backtracking the path of the smallest edit distance.
-As a result, we obtained about 240k utterances (of 580k utterances in the Msstate version) after speed perturbation \cite{Ko15-AA} \footnote{We will release the script for reproducibility.}.
+We instead aligned disfluency-annotated original transcripts to segmented Msstate transcripts by backtracking the path of the smallest edit distance \footnote{We will release script: https://github.com/hayato-futami-s/joint-asr-dysfl}.
+As a result, we obtained about 240k utterances (of 580k utterances in the Msstate version) after speed perturbation \cite{Ko15-AA}.
 We used the same data splits as used in most previous studies: \url{sw[23]*} for training data, \url{sw4[5-9]*} for dev data, and \url{sw4[1-4]*} for test data.
 Both reparanda and interregna were seen as disfluencies to be removed ($14\%$ of total tokens for training data), following \cite{Chen22-TBW}.
 CSJ consists of 520 hours of Japanese presentations \cite{maekawa03-CSJ}, which has disfluency annotations as \url{TagFiller}, \url{TagDisfluency}, and \url{TagDisfluency2} ($8.1\%$ of total tokens).

 We built a streaming Transformer model for joint ASR and disfluency detection, which consisted of a 12-layer encoder and a 6-layer decoder using ESPnet \cite{Watanabe18-ESPnet}.
 The encoder was based on contextual block processing \cite{Tsunoo19-TACBP} with 1,600 ms block size and 640 ms shift.
 The model was jointly trained and decoded with CTC of weight $0.3$.
 During decoding, beam search of width $5$ was applied.
 We also built an end-to-end disfluency removal model \cite{Jamshid20-ESRDR} in Fig. \ref{fig:related} (b), with the same architecture.
 ASR was done in a wordpiece unit of size 30,522 on Switchboard and a character unit of size 3,261 on CSJ.